 The chihuahua is also now considered one of the three top breeds found at shelters in the United States.
 The two dog breeds above the Chihuahua breed are German Shepherds and Labrador Retrievers.

 Why Are There So Many Chihuahuas in Rescues and Shelters?

 Approximately 15 states as of 2019 have minimal or no regulations in place to shut down these breeder facilities.
-So, in those states, the pups are usually sold quickly online instead of pet stores because the online sale of a Chihuahua puppy doesn’t require the breeder to be federally licensed or inspected.
+In those states, the pups are usually sold quickly online instead of in pet stores because the online sale of a chihuahua puppy doesn’t require the breeder to be federally licensed or inspected.

-So, if you are excited about a teacup Chihuahua, for example, you need to familiarize yourself with the extra care that needs to be shown.
-A teacup Chihuahua is even smaller than a standard Chihuahua.
+For example, if you are excited about a teacup chihuahua, you need to familiarize yourself with the extra care that needs to be shown.
+A teacup chihuahua is even smaller than a standard chihuahua.
 It is a tiny pup that is more fragile and will require more attentive care.

 Common Issues with Rescued Chihuahuas